 This wonderful film from the BBC archive recently popped up on Facebook.
 It’s an interview with Roald Dahl and it shows his modest work set up and the simple rituals he goes through before writing.
-I love how everything must be just right before he begins and it perfectly illustrates the value of creating a space that compliments your preferred working style.
+I love how everything must be just right before he begins.
+It perfectly illustrates the value of creating a space that compliments your preferred working style.

 Do what you love

-It’s great to consider what motivates you and makes you feel good.
+It’s good to consider what motivates you and makes you feel good.
 That way you’ll be able to tap into your positive energy whenever you’ve hit a wall with your creativity.
-Happiness triggers may involve a cuppa with a friend, baking a cake or simply lighting a scented candle and curling up with a book.
-Find out what lifts you and make some space for it.
+Happiness triggers may involve pausing to make a cup of tea, listening to some music or simply lighting an incense stick or a scented candle.

 Spend time with uplifting souls

-It’s helpful to share your ups and downs with others and it can make any hurdles you’re facing a little less daunting.
-I’m always excited to reconnect with my creative work when I’ve spent time with others and a little distance can work wonders!
+It’s also helpful to share our ups and downs with others and it can make any hurdles you’re facing a little less daunting.
+I’m always excited to reconnect with my creative work when I’ve spent time with others and a little distance from it can work wonders!

 Go for a wander

 There’s something magical about getting outside and it enables us to see the bigger picture.
-This is especially beneficial if we overthink because taking a step out of our situation can give us a fresh new perspective and even make our problems seem smaller.
+Taking a step out of our situation can give us a new perspective and even help us to overcome any hurdles.